glenndehaan/ikea-tradfri-coap-docs/README.md

 ## Bulbs

+> Note: It seems that in bulb firmware v2.3.086 the default behaviour for a non-existing hue color changed.
+Previously the bulb would go to the default warm color, but now the bulb turns off while reporting it's still on.
+See more details in issue #31

 ### Your first bulb
 To set the brightness of your first bulb to 50% use the following command:
 ```